Nikolay-S-Nikolov/Cosmetic-studio/docs/project_setup.md

 - Python 3.10+
 - Azure Blob Storage for serving the media files
-- PostgreSQL for the database.
+- PostgreSQL or SQLite for the database.

 ## Setup Guide